-Reliable hydrologic forecasts are crucial in many hydrologic sectors, e.g., flood control, irrigation, water supply, etc. Forecast skill is mainly affected by three factors, i.e., the uncertainty of hydrologic models used to derive the streamflow from atmospheric forcing (precipitation, temperature, etc.), the uncertainty of initial conditions of the basin at the beginning of the forecast, and the uncertainty of atmospheric forcing during the forecast horizon.
+Reliable hydrologic forecasts are crucial in many hydrologic sectors, for example, flood control, irrigation, water supply, etc. Forecast skill is mainly affected by three factors: the uncertainty of hydrologic models used to derive the streamflow from atmospheric forcing (precipitation, temperature, etc.), the uncertainty of initial conditions of the basin at the beginning of the forecast, and the uncertainty of atmospheric forcing during the forecast horizon.
 These factors are referred to as the "uncertainty triplet" (Zappa et al., 2011).
-Examination of the three types of uncertainty and their joint impacts on the forecast skill is therefore not only beneficial for the understanding of rainfall-runoff processes, but also for facilitating hydrologic applications with processed-based hydrologic models.
+Examination of the three types of uncertainty and their joint impacts on the forecast skill is therefore not only beneficial for the understanding of rainfall-runoff processes, but also for facilitating hydrologic applications with process-based hydrologic models.

-Previous studies revealed that the dominance of IC and FC in the hydrologic forecast skill varies with season and location (Mahanama et al., 2008, 2011; Shukla and Lettenmaier, 2011; Singla et al., 2012; Maurer and Lettenmaier, 2003).
-For hydrologic

-- forecasts, IC is frequently referred to as the initial water storage (e.g., soil moisture, snow water equivalent) of the entire basin.
+Previous studies revealed that the dominance of IC and FC in the hydrologic forecast skill varies with season and location (Mahanama et al., 2011, 2008; Shukla and Lettenmaier, 2011; Singla et al., 2012; Maurer and Lettenmaier, 2003).
+For hydrologic forecasts, IC is frequently referred to as the initial water storage (e.g., soil moisture, snow water equivalent) of the entire basin.
 Li et al. (2009) found that IC dominates the forecast skill with lead time of up to 1 month, where beyond that FC becomes the main contributor to the forecast skill.
-However, for some basins over the US, initial soil mois- - 15 ture contributes significantly to the forecast skills of all seasons except spring, and the contribution could last up to six months (Mahanama et al., 2011).
+However, for some basins over the US, initial soil moisture contributes significantly to the forecast skills of all seasons except spring, and the contribution can last up to six months (Mahanama et al., 2011).
 The dominance of IC is related to the persistence of soil moisture and/or snow water equivalent (SWE).
-It is not surprising that SWE dominates the forecast skill over those basins of which streamflow are mainly generated by the snow melt (Koster et al., 2010).
-For a short - 20 lead time (within the concentration time of the basin) or under a dry period, soil moisture is the only source of streamflow observed at the outlet of the basin (Kirkby, 1978).
+It is not surprising that SWE dominates the forecast skill over those basins in which streamflow are mainly generated by snowmelt (Koster et al., 2010).
+For a short lead time (within the concentration time of the basin) or during a dry period, soil moisture is the only source of streamflow observed at the outlet of the basin (Kirkby, 1978).
 The persistence of IC is also affected by the future atmospheric conditions.
-Wood and Lettenmaier (2008) found that IC yields forecast skill for up to five months during the transition between the wet and dry seasons, but for the reverse transition, FC is crit- - ical.
+Wood and Lettenmaier (2008) found that IC yields forecast skill for up to five months during the transition between the wet and dry seasons, but for the reverse transition, FC is critical.
 IC is also proved to have a stronger impact during the inter-monsoon seasons in Sri Lanka (Mahanama et al., 2008).
 More recently, Shukla et al. (2013) examined the relative roles of IC and FC in seasonal hydrologic forecast at a global scale.
 Their results are consistent with previous studies.
 Mahanama et al. (2011) defined a parameter κ (variance ratio of initial water storage and total rainfall within forecast period) to combine the effect of IC and FC, allowing the estimates of the potential forecast skills.

-In this study, we will continue with the discussion of the impact of IC and FC on hydrologic forecast by implementing hindcasts with the ESP (Extended Streamflow

-- 5 Prediction) approach (Day, 1985).
+In this study, we will continue with the discussion of the impact of IC and FC on hydrologic forecast by implementing hindcasts with the ESP (extended streamflow prediction) approach (Day, 1985).
 In particular, due to the persistence of IC and the impact of FC, we believe that there should be certain proper time ranges which we termed as "forecast windows" (see the definition in Sect.
-3), and beyond the ranges the forecast is not reliable any more.
+3), beyond which the forecast is not reliable any more.
 The impact of IC and FC will be discussed under the framework of the "forecast window".
-In addition, we will try to combine the effect of the two factors by defining a new dimensionless parameter, based on which the - 10 of the two factors by defining a new dimensionless parameter, based on which the relationships of forecast skill and the combined effect of IC and FC could be derived.
+In addition, we will try to combine the effect of the two factors by defining a new dimensionless parameter, based on which the relationships of forecast skill and the combined effect of IC and FC can be derived.